 Driving a car always comes with a risk of an accident, minor or major.
-This is why it is mandatory in almost all the states in the US to have liability insurance (along with some other insurance policies, too) to drive a car legally.
-Since insurance companies offer this coverage, they consider every possible factor in assessing the risk.
+This is why it is mandatory in almost all the states in the US to have liability insurance (along with other insurance policies, too) to drive a car legally.
+Since insurance companies offer this coverage, they consider every possible risk assessment factor.
 But did you know that your education impacts your auto insurance rates?
 It is accurate, and here’s how.

 Factors that Affect Auto Insurance Rates

-Auto insurance companies are risk assessment companies that take in all the factors that affect a person’s driving abilities, the cost of maintenance, risk of theft or damage, etc. All these factors help them decide the auto insurance policy price and premium rates.
+Auto insurance companies are risk assessment companies that take in all the factors that affect a person’s driving abilities, maintenance cost, risk of theft or damage, etc. These factors help them decide auto insurance policies’ prices and premium rates.
 So higher the risk of an accident or someone making a claim, the higher the insurance policy price since insurance companies are businesses and need to make a profit.

-So the usual and sensible factors that affect the auto insurance rates are:
+So the usual and sensible factors that affect auto insurance rates are:

 - Driving record

 - Area or locality where the car is kept (for theft and crime rate)

 - Type of vehicle